On the reliable and efficient numerical integration of the Kuramoto model and related dynamical systems on graphs: Kuramoto models on graphs

-We point out that a potential function of the form~\eqref{eq:ExtendedPotentialConservation} remains valid for non-symmetric scaled adjacency matrices, whereas summation over all governing equations does to lead to a conserved quantity, in general.
+We point out that a potential function of the form~\eqref{eq:ExtendedPotentialConservation} remains valid for non-symmetric scaled adjacency matrices, whereas summation over all governing equations does not lead to a conserved quantity, in general.

 \MyParagraphAbstand{Extension of our approach} The extension of our approach for the classical Kuramoto model based on the precomputation of sums to Kuramoto models on graphs~\eqref{eq:KuramotoGraph} requires a careful incorporation of the structure of the associated adjacency matrix.
 The following considerations prove to be particularly expedient for situations, where the adjacency matrix has a block structure and can be divided into relatively sparse and relatively dense submatrices, respectively.
 In view of an efficient evaluation of the decisive terms in~\eqref{eq:KuramotoGraph}, we consider a submatrix of the form